Vatsal-Chavda/Candadian-Tire/README.md

 These projects were created independently for learning and portfolio purposes.
 The credit and portfolio data is hypothetical, while the Canadian Tire model uses publicly available financial disclosures.

+Project 4: Bitcoin & Digital Assets — Financial Analysis
+File: Bitcoin_Digital_Assets_Analysis_Vatsal_Chavda.xlsx

+This project applies institutional-grade financial analysis frameworks to Bitcoin and the broader digital asset space.
+Rather than treating cryptocurrency as a speculative novelty, the analysis approaches it the same way a traditional finance professional would evaluate any asset class — through risk-adjusted return metrics, cross-asset correlation, network valuation signals, and regulatory accounting treatment.
+What I Looked At

+Risk & Return (2020–2024): Annualised return, volatility, Sharpe ratio, Sortino ratio, max drawdown, and annual performance benchmarked against the S&P 500, Nasdaq, and Gold
+Correlation Analysis: How Bitcoin's relationship with traditional asset classes has evolved — including how correlation with equities spiked during the 2022 macro sell-off
+On-Chain Metrics: MVRV ratio, NVT ratio, and Realised Cap — valuation tools unique to blockchain-based assets with no direct equivalent in traditional finance
+IFRS Accounting Simulation: How a financial institution accounts for a Bitcoin holding under IAS 38, IFRS 9, and IAS 2 — including the IASB's 2023 amendment requiring fair value measurement for crypto assets (effective January 2025)
+Regulatory Landscape: MiCA, Basel III crypto capital framework, OSFI guidance for Canadian institutions, and the FCA's crypto asset regime

+Key Results
+MetricBitcoinS&P 500GoldAnnualised Return (2020–24)62.4%14.2%8.3%Annualised Volatility68.2%18.0%13.5%Sharpe Ratio0.840.510.23Sortino Ratio1.210.730.31Max Drawdown-77.3%-24.5%-21.0%Correlation with Gold0.08——Correlation with Nasdaq0.52——
+Key Takeaway
+Bitcoin delivers significantly higher returns than traditional asset classes over multi-year periods, but at the cost of extreme volatility and drawdowns.
+Its low correlation with gold (0.08) weakly supports the digital gold thesis, while moderate correlation with the Nasdaq (0.52) confirms it behaves as a risk-on asset.
+On the accounting side, the IASB's 2023 amendment is a landmark shift — eliminating the hidden-gains problem created by the IAS 38 cost model and requiring crypto-native banks to reflect the true fair value of digital asset holdings on their balance sheet.

+A Quick Note on Data
+These projects were created independently for learning and portfolio purposes.
+The credit and portfolio data is hypothetical, while the Canadian Tire model uses publicly available financial disclosures.
+Bitcoin analysis uses market data from Yahoo Finance and CoinGecko's public API, and regulatory references from IASB, OSFI, and BIS publications.